badsami/logs/README.md

     - When passing a fixed fractional part size in digits that exceeds 9, the fractional part will be truncated to 9 digits (see `F32_DEC_FRAC_MAX_STR_SIZE` in [types_max_str_size.h](types_max_str_size.h))
     - Values are written in full.
 Scientific notation and other notations are not used
   - ASCII, UTF-8 and UTF-16 characters, null-terminated, sized and literal compile-time strings
-- Compile-time defined logs buffer size through macro definition `/DLOGS_BUFFER_SIZE`, which defaults to 4 KB
+- Compile-time defined logs buffer size through macro definition `/DLOGS_BUFFER_SIZE`, which defaults to 4 KiB
 - Helpers to manage logs buffer memory, with [types_max_str_size.h](types_max_str_size.h) to estimate the maximum number of characters a fundamental type may be represented with, and with [logs_buffer_remaining_bytes()](https://github.com/badsami/logs/blob/main/logs.c#L184-#L190)
 - Logs are turned off by default to prevent any accidental performance hit, and are enabled by defining the compile-time macro `LOGS_ENABLED` (setting it to `0` disables logs)